shama2804/player-tracking-yolo-deepsort/README.md

 - ⚽ Detects and tracks players (`class 2`) and referees (`class 3`)
 - 🟦 Maintains **consistent IDs** across frames using Deep SORT
 - 🟥 Assigns **unique colors** and ID labels to each tracked object
-- 📺 Displays a live tracking window (no video saved)
 - 🧠 Built using `Ultralytics YOLO`, `Deep SORT`, and `OpenCV`

 ---